Joseph Kalang Tie

-Joseph Kalang Tie (born 9 March 1987) is a Malaysian footballer who plays and serves as captain for Kuching City in the Malaysia Premier League.
+Joseph Kalang Tie (born 9 March 1987) is a Malaysian former footballer who currently serves as youth coach for Kuching City B team.
 He formerly played for the Malaysia national team.

 Mainly as an attacking midfielder and a winger, he has also been deployed in central midfield.
 Joseph is known for his technical ability, creativity, pace, and ability to read the game.
-Of Borneo heritage, he is described as a player whose "vision and imagination make him an unpredictable opponent".

 Personal life

 Joseph was born in Long Ikang, a small village located in Marudi, Sarawak.
 He is of mixed parentage of Malaysian Chinese and Kenyah, an indigenous people of Borneo.
 He is married to Rebekah Livan Balan since 16 November 2014.
 The couple has two children, Kendrick Lian and Kylian Laing.

+Joseph has stated that Azizul Kamaluddin, the former Pahang and Malaysia striker, was his role model in football while he was growing up.

 Career

 Sarawak

 Joseph Kalang Tie is a footballer who plays for Sarawak FA - his home state and the team he started his career with.
 Joseph is well known for his close control of the ball and good range of passing.
 He made his first appearance during the 2006/07 season, scoring two league goals and one goal in Malaysia Cup group match against PDRM.
-At age of 21 (Malaysia Super League 2007-08), Joseph became the youngest player to captain Sarawak.
+At age 21 (Malaysia Super League 2007-08), Joseph became the youngest player to captain Sarawak.

-Hartlepool United training stint

 In October 2008, Joseph Kalang Tie was one of three players selected to attend a two-month training stint with English League One side Hartlepool United.

 In Malaysia FA Cup 2009, Joseph scored his first ever senior team hattrick in 6-1 trashing over ATM FA.

 He left Sarawak before the start of the 2009 Malaysia Cup seasons despite being the top scorer for the team in all competitions for 2009 seasons.

+Terengganu

 He later joined Terengganu for the 2010 season. and is still regarded highly by their fans despite leaving at the end of the 2012 season.
 He was affectionately given the nickname "Messi Terengganu" because of his ability on the ball.

-Terengganu

 In 2011, Joseph won his first silverware with Terengganu after beating Kelantan 2-1 in 2011 Malaysia FA Cup.

+Return to Sarawak

 After 3 years with Terengganu, Joseph returned to Sarawak FA on 30 September 2012, having ended his contract with Terengganu 8 days earlier.
-He has since continued his fine form and is one of the stars of the Sarawak team who are currently chasing promotion to the Malaysian Super League.

-Return to Sarawak

 On 7 January, Joseph made his debut return for Sarawak in the 2–1 league opening game win against Perlis at Kangar Stadium.